 Heighten received $7.36 million in venture funding last September.
 The acquisition price was not disclosed.

-One of the most avidly anticipated presentations is Mary Meeker’s annual Internet Trends presentation.
+One of the most avidly anticipated presentations is Mary Meeker’s annual Internet Trends presentation (Note: the research is no longer posted online).
 This year she had deep dives into India, China, and Healthcare.
 The two slides that caught my attention, though, were the importance of immigrants to technology companies.
-Specifically, she evaluated the percent of top companies with first or second-generation American founders.
+Specifically, she evaluated the percentage of top companies with first or second-generation American founders.

 Amongst the top 25 US technology publics by market cap, 60% were founded by a first or second-generation American such as Steve Jobs, Elon Musk, or Sergey Brin.
 These fifteen firms employ 1 1/2 million.